John Fassel

-John Fassel (born January 10, 1974) is an American football coach who is the special teams coordinator for the Dallas Cowboys of the National Football League (NFL).
-He was previously the special teams coordinator and interim head coach for the Los Angeles Rams.
-He also served as a special teams coach for the Baltimore Ravens and Oakland Raiders.
+John Fassel (born January 10, 1974), also known as Bones Fassel, is an American professional football coach who is the special teams coordinator for the Tennessee Titans of the National Football League (NFL).
+He was previously the special teams coordinator for the Dallas Cowboys.
+He also served as a special teams coach for the Baltimore Ravens, Oakland Raiders and Los Angeles Rams, as well as interim head coach for the latter.

 Playing career

 College

-Fassel prepped for two years at Milford Academy in New Berlin, New York before attending the University of the Pacific in Stockton, California, where he played on the Pacific Tigers football team before they dropped their program in December 1995.
+Fassel graduated from Morris Catholic High School in 1992.
+He prepped for two years at Milford Academy in New Berlin, New York before attending the University of the Pacific in Stockton, California, where he played on the Pacific Tigers football team before they dropped their program in December 1995.
 He then played wide receiver at Weber State University and, following graduation, spent time as an undrafted rookie free agent for the Indianapolis Colts in the preseason of the 1999 season.

 Coaching career

 Oakland Raiders

 On January 17, 2009, Oakland Raiders owner Al Davis promoted Fassel to special teams coordinator after Brian Schneider took a job with Pete Carroll at USC.

 At the end of the 2011 NFL season, the Oakland Raiders fired head coach Hue Jackson and the entire coaching staff, including Fassel.
 During the season, Fassel had three special teams players (K Sebastian Janikowski, P Shane Lechler, and LS Jon Condo) selected to the 2012 Pro Bowl.